Baptistemontan/leptos_i18n/docs/book/src/usage/10_t_plural.md

 })
 ```

-This will print "one" with locale "fr" but "other" with locale "en".
+This will print "one" with the "fr" locale but "other" with the "en" locale.
 Accepted forms are: `zero`, `one`, `two`, `few`, `many`, `other`, and `_`.

 This macro is for cardinal plurals; if you want to match against ordinal plurals, use the `t_plural_ordinal!` macro.